kensanata/just-halberds/Knives.md

 somewhere, new things are going to be discovered.
 When they care about something, that thing is going to become important.
-Don’t ask what the players want to see in the world, watch what their characters care about.
+Don’t ask what the players want to see in the world, watch what their characters care about, what the ask about, where they go, what they investigate.

-The game does not offer a "reward" in the sense of gaining power.
+The game does not offer a “reward” in the sense of gaining power.
 Finding money is not worth it, there's no special equipment to buy, no experience points to gain.
 That's another reason why it's important to find out what the characters are about.
 A tragic end?
 A love story?